DECODEproject/decode-app/README.md

     - lib: Commonly used functions and constants
     - lib/components: Reusable presentational components
     - redux: The Redux store setup and the reducers
+    - redux/transformers: Functions for calculating derived attributes
     - screens: The UI components
+    - screens/applications: The UI components for each application
     - App.js: The entry point, where the high level building blocks are combined

 UI Components are developed following the stateless functional component approach.
 Each component is a pure function returning something to render based solely on its received props.